How to build a better PR media list (the best tools & template)

 *I actually have some beef with hunter.io, which boils down to this: never blindly email addresses you get through there!
 Technology can do a lot to save us time, but it isn't infallible, as my tortured Twitter thread will attest.
 Always supplement results with your own research and common sense.

 Smart people try before they buy, so here's a link to SparkToro's free plan →

 Perhaps more importantly, the (two) folks that run SparkToro are lovely human beings whom we don't mind plugging since their values of transparency and trying to do the right thing massively align with our own.
-That's why we invited SparkToro (and Moz) founder Rand Fishkin to speak at our next PR Roundtable: How not to be evil.
-Register free here →
+That's why we invited SparkToro (and Moz) founder Rand Fishkin to speak at our PR Roundtable: How not to be evil.
+You can watch it in full here.

 Working with influencers is different from working with traditional media – for one thing, influencers want to be discovered.
 It's a relationship that is at once transactional and completely reliant on mutual understanding.
 The balance to a delicate one to strike, because in order for influencer marketing to be effective, the fit between product and audience has to be spot on; one inauthentic misstep and the influencer can lose the respect and attention of all her followers.

 Needless to say, finding the right influencer fit for your story is pretty important.

 Traackr is one tool that helps you do that.
 You can filter its database of influencers by topic, hashtag, brand mentions, geography and so on, as well as search by your audience criteria.
 Once you're in, you'll also get proactive notifications about any up-and-coming influencers entering your space.